davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 - get your own data, etc
 - idea: what restrictions did the country implement, how did it affect the case numbers, account for them

-Main question:
-- Is Covid a seasonal desease?

-Ex_01:
-- filter by iso3166-2 ??

 ### Lecture 04 - multivariate regression